vinzalfaro/notion-to-obsidian-database/README.md

 # Converting Notion Database to Obsidian Database

 ## Overview
-I have a database in Notion, which I use to track my job applications, and I wanted to move this database into Obsidian.
-There's this plugin for Obsidian called DB Folder that allows creation of databases similar to that in Notion.
+I have a database in [Notion](https://www.notion.so/), which I use to track my job applications, and I wanted to move this database into [Obsidian](https://obsidian.md/).
+There's this plugin for Obsidian called [DB Folder](https://rafaelgb.github.io/obsidian-db-folder/) that allows creation of databases similar to that in Notion.
 However, the files have to be in a specific format for the plugin to work seamlessly.
 In addition, the exported files from Notion are quite messy and needs cleaning.

 This repo contains the scripts I used to automate the renaming, editing, and tagging of database files exported from Notion, in order for them to be compatible with the DB folder plugin from Obsidian.

+Notion Database:
 ![notion](images/notion_job_hunt_database.png)

+Obsidian Database:
 ![obsidian](images/obsidian_job_hunt_database.png)

 ## Steps